 Qualifications and Abilities

-- Working long hours in an active program
+- Work long hours in an active program.

 - Respond appropriately to situations requiring First Aid, and assist campers in an emergency (fire, evacuation, illness, or injury).